bb0107/tinythingapi/README.md

 - Easy-Setup Script to create the necessary database and tables

 ## Introduction
-tinyhingapi provides an API to read and write data from e.g. IOT devices like an Arduino.
+tinyhingapi provides an API to read and write data from e.g. IOT devices like an Arduino or an ESP8266.
 The Web-GUI lets you create, edit or remove channels and sub-channels quickly.
 Authentification ensures access only for authorized users.

 ## Usage